matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 This way the full history (e.g. also the first, original event) of the event is obtained without further requests.
 See that MSC for further details.

-### Relation visilibity
+### Relation visibility

-The visibility rules (whether or not a user should receive a given event through the client-server API) for relations events are adjusted in the MSC.
+The visibility rules (whether or not a user should receive a given event through the client-server API) for relations events are adjusted in this MSC.
 The visibility for relation events is dependent on the `rel_type`, with two options:

   - Visibility is derived from the visibility of the target event (the event